sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 #### Public traits should contain `def` declarations only

-- `val` or `var` in `trait` results to codegen at subclass and at the artificial `Foo$class.$init$`.
+- `val` or `var` in a `trait` results in code generated at subclass and in the artificial `Foo$class.$init$`
-- `lazy val` results to codegen at subclass
+- `lazy val` results in code generated at subclass

 #### Abstract classes are also useful

 [To trait, or not to trait?][pins_trait127].
-It is less flexible compared to trait, but easier to maintain binary compatibility.
-It also has better Java interop.
+Abstract classes are less flexible than traits, but traits pose more problems for binary compatibility.
+Abstract classes also have better Java interoperability.

-#### Seal the traits and abstract classes
+#### Seal traits and abstract classes

-If there's no need to keep the classes open, seal it.
+If there's no need to keep a class open, seal it.

 #### Finalize the leaf classes

-If there's no need to keep the classes open, finalize it.
+If there's no need to keep a class open, finalize it.

 #### Typeclass and subclass inheritance

-Typeclass pattern with pure trait might be easier to maintain binary compatibility than subclassing.
+The typeclass pattern with pure traits might ease maintaining binary compatibility more so than subclassing.

 #### Avoid case classes, use sbt-datatype

-case class involves various codegen, which makes it harder to maintain binary compatibility over time.
+Case classes involve code generation that makes it harder to maintain binary compatibility over time.

 #### Prefer method overloading over default parameter values

-The default parameter values are effectively codegen, which makes it difficult to maintain.
+Default parameter values are effectively code generation, which makes them difficult to maintain.

-### Other public API matter
+### Other public API matters

-Here are other guidelines about public API.
+Here are other guidelines about the sbt public API.

 #### Avoid Stringly-typed programming